michaelmarzec/michaelmarzec.github.io/_posts/2022-02-07-spotifyplaylistclustering-exploratoryanalysis.md

 - Technical
 	- The appropriate number of clusters can be analyzed via an inertia plot.
 Similar to PCA, it’s an inexact science that commonly uses the elbow method.

-Using the following inertia plot, I selected 11 clusters (which frankly feels like an arbitrary decision) as my ‘technical’ approach fur further evaluation:
+Using the following inertia plot, I selected 11 clusters (which frankly feels like an arbitrary decision) as my ‘technical’ approach for further evaluation:

 <img src="./assets/Spotify-Playlist-Classification/cluster_inertiaplot.png" style="float: center; width: 450px">